soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 if gameState != .Active { return }
 ```

-Run the game...
-Death truly should be final for our bunny.
+Run the game!
+Now death should truly be final for our bunny.

 #Death actions

 It would look better if the bunny fell face first upon hitting an obstacle.
-A powerful way to do achieve this is using *SKActions*, you've already used actions to setup the the flappy animation frames.
+A powerful way to do achieve this is using *SKActions*.
+We've already used actions to set up the the flappy animation frames.

 > [action]
-> Add the following code after you stopped the hero's actions with the `removeAllActions()` method in `didBeginContact(...)`:
+> Add the following code after we stopped the hero's actions with the `removeAllActions()` method in `didBeginContact(...)`:
 >
 ```
 /* Create our hero death action */